zhangziyi-knu/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 is currently a New Technology R&D Engineer in Hyundai Mobis China R&D Center, which he joined in 2020.
 He received his M.S. in the School of Mechanical Engineering at Kyungpook National University in Korea.
-He is currently an R&D engineer in Autonomous driving/C-V2X technology development.
+He is currently an R&D Engineer in Autonomous driving/C-V2X technology development.